range-of-motion/budget/README.md

 * Ability to organize spendings using tags
 * Dashboard displaying monthly statistics about your spendings
-* Available in multiple languages (English, Dutch and Danish, others are coming)
+* Available in multiple languages (English, Dutch and Danish, German, others are coming)

 ## Installation